Summary of what I know and where to get more info…

 “As long as you are breathing, there is more right with you than wrong, no matter how ill or hopeless you may feel.”

 Support Animals: A good dog can be its own kind of therapy, and some can be trained to assist with tasks that have become too hard, or alert you before a fall.
+There’s a case study about a dog trained specifically for mast cell disease!
 I write about a huge difference between therapy, emotional support and service dogs, and what the deal is with people saying you can just go online to certify your own dog.

 Empathy & Support: Endless studies show that having a strong support network of people that care and offer empathy is hugely important.
 Besides, it’s common sense.
 Find and get to support groups as your health allows, strengthen friendships with those that bolster you and be kind to yourself.
 I talk about why chronic illness makes so many people awkward around us: What to Say to a Chronically Ill Person.